-Draw all places that are equipped for passengers to get on or off vehicles as items in the “Ground transport stop” category (not just places where vehicles stop at the present time, but also those where transport stop infrastructure exists even though no vehicles stop there at present).
+All places with infrastructure for passengers to get on or off vehicles should be treated as items in the “Ground transport stop” category (i.e. not just actual stops, but also locations which are equipped for it even though no vehicles stop there at present).

-Draw unequipped stops if the following are true:
+Add an unequipped stop if the following are true:

-The stop is included in official route schedules and vehicles actually stop there
+The stop is included in official route schedules and that's where the transport actually stops.

-The route section does not contain any equipped stops and vehicles stop on demand at any location where stopping does not break traffic laws.
-In this case you should put stops in the most popular locations where passengers get on or off the vehicle (at major intersections, squares, close to shopping centers, etc.) and keep them at least 300 meters apart.
+The route section does not contain any equipped stops and transport only stops when prompted to.
+In this case you should put stops in the most popular locations for passengers to get on and off (e.g. major intersections, squares, close to shopping centers, etc.) and keep them at least 300 meters apart.

 - 18.104.22.168.1.3.
 Tram stop

 Draw tram stops at the spot where passengers wait for the tram to arrive.

 If passengers board the tram in the middle of the road, but the waiting area is located at the curb, then draw the stop at the curb.